-The reported carrying amount of deposits totaled \$1.6 thousand and \$18.1 thousand at June 30, 2023 and 2022, respectively.
+There were no cash deposits held at fiscal year end June 30, 2024.
+The reported carrying amount of deposits totaled \$1.6 thousand at June 30, 2023.
 All deposits were held in U.S. dollars.
-See Custodial Credit Risk for additional information
+See Custodial Credit Risk for additional information.